 What is the cost and how are payments made?

 ePN first pays county recording fees and then gets reimbursed from you via an Automated Clearing House (ACH) electronic debit from your account on a daily basis. ePN charges a small transaction fee per eRecorded document that can be paid via ACH on a daily or monthly basis. ePN does not charge a setup or on-going annual fee.
 You only pay per document recorded. ePN does not charge its transaction fee if a document is rejected.

 What if the county rejects my document?

 If a document is rejected, you are not charged for recording fees or the transaction fee.
-The document is returned to you with a reason why it was rejected.
-You are then able to make the needed correction and resubmit the document.
+The document is returned to you a rejection reason from the county.
+You can then make the needed correction & resubmit the document.
 If one document of a multi-document package is rejected, the whole package is returned to you so that you can keep the integrity of the document recording order.